nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
-The user now decides that deleting the person was a mistake, and decides to undo that action by executing the `undo` command.
+The user now decides that deleting the animal was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `HistoryStack#removeRecentHistory()` which deletes the current state, and exposes the previous state. `HistoryStack#viewRecentHistory()` is then called to retrieve the previous state, then loaded into the model using `Model#setZooKeepBook(ReadOnlyZooKeepBook)`.

 ![UndoState3](images/UndoState3.png)